 There are several ways you can improve your weighted GPA.
 The most obvious choice is to take more challenging courses and excel in them; however, there is a fine balance between pushing yourself and getting in over your head.

-Colleges don’t want to see you take too many AP classes and achieve low grades, and they also don’t want to see you achieve a 4.00 GPA in standard-level courses.
+Colleges don’t want to see you take too many AP classes and achieve low grades.
+They also don’t want to see you achieve a 4.00 GPA in standard-level courses.

 Colleges look at your GPA, whether it’s weighted or unweighted.
 The GPA they consider is according to what is provided to them by your high school.